Financial planning tools and services to put you on the path to the future you want

 TLC usually means improving your diet and exercise.

 When being prescribed medicine for a condition, your first question to the doctor should be, “is there a generic version of this?”
 There may not be, but it never hurts to ask.
-Don’t be afraid to tell the doctor you’re trying to keep costs low.
+Remember, don’t be afraid to tell the doctor you’re trying to keep costs low.

 Doctors may also have free samples they can give you.
 Every pill you don’t pay for reduces your per-unit cost.